 The use of asbestos on the European continent began to decline between 1940 and 1945.
 Reports still came in from the United Kingdom and the United States with consistent evidence of asbestos dangers.
 The use of asbestos continued in the United States with the asbestos insulation industry on an upsurge.
 More victims fell, and additional measures were introduced to limit the concentration of free-floating fibers.
 Still, the industry resisted because they were concerned with the costs associated with ensuring the protection of their workers.

 The harmful effects of asbestos were beginning to be acknowledged, and the introduction of asphalt-based roofing products began dominating in the late 1950s.
-Finally, in 1989, asbestos became illegal when The Environmental Protection Agency (EPA) issued an Asbestos Ban and Phase Out Rule.
+Finally, in 1989, asbestos became illegal when The Environmental Protection Agency (EPA) issued an Asbestos Ban and Phase-Out Rule.
 This came on the heels of the ban that began in 1985 in the United Kingdom.

-Many buildings still have asbestos shingles on their roofs and if they are in good condition and left undisturbed, most times are not a serious problem.
 The presence of asbestos in your home is not necessarily hazardous unless the material becomes damaged and in turn becomes airborne, releasing the fibers that make it a health hazard.
 Most state and local ordinances have laws governing asbestos shingles and their removal and disposal by anyone other than a licensed and certified asbestos contractor may be prohibited.
 State permits are often required, so if you are looking to have your asbestos shingles repaired or replaced, be sure to contact a roofing contractor who will be able to assist you with your area’s asbestos removal laws.